Blog

 Exploring mental health inequity in the US for World Mental Health Day.

 Although all people are equally deserving of good mental health, not everyone has equal access to the resources needed to make that a reality.
 Inequities in societies across the globe impact people’s access to wealth, good health, and equal opportunities.
 These inequities are avoidable, but persist because they are reinforced within societal institutions and systems.
-To draw awareness to the inequities that prevent all people from having good mental health, World Mental Health day on October 10, 2021 has set the theme of Mental Health in an Unequal World
+To draw awareness to the inequities that prevent all people from having good mental health, World Mental Health day on October 10, 2021 has set the theme of Mental Health in an Unequal World.

 World Mental Health Day is a time to bring awareness to the underlying issues preventing mental health equity globally and to inspire people to take action.
 Below, we outline two major sources of mental health inequity in the United States — stigma and socioeconomic status — then explore some ways we can all make a difference.